pac4j/pac4j/documentation/blog/what_s_new_in_pac4j_v5.md

 When using the "security filter", the clients (authentication mechanisms), the authorizers (authorization checks) and the matchers can be defined.

-If no matchers is defined, the `securityHeaders` is applied to add the security headers to the HTTP request and the `csrfToken` is applied for the web applications (at least one `IndirectClient` is defined), it means that a CSRF token is generated and added in the request/session/cookie.
+If no matchers are defined, the `securityHeaders` is applied to add the security headers to the HTTP request and the `csrfToken` is applied for the web applications (at least one `IndirectClient` is defined), it means that a CSRF token is generated and added in the request/session/cookie.

-If no authorizers is defined, the `csrfCheck` is used for web applications, meaning that the CSRF token is expected for a POST request.
+If no authorizers are defined, the `csrfCheck` is used for web applications, meaning that the CSRF token is expected for a POST request.

 ### b) `isAuthenticated` by default

-Since v5, a new default authorizer is added if no authorizers is defined: `isAuthenticated` to check that the user is authenticated and not only that he has a profile.
+Since v5, a new default authorizer is added if no authorizers are defined: `isAuthenticated` to check that the user is authenticated and not only that he has a profile.
 This check is removed if an `AnonymousClient` has been defined in the `clients`.

-Indeed, since a few versions, you can use the `AnonymousClient` and its `AnonymousProfile` put in the HTTP request when no other authenticated profile is available.
+Indeed, for a few versions, you can use the `AnonymousClient` and its `AnonymousProfile` put in the HTTP request when no other authenticated profile is available.
 The edge case is that this profile can be saved into the session and be available on other secured endpoints and URLs.

 So the idea here is to be protected by default against any `AnonymousProfile` "leaking" to the session.

 ### c) In addition to the default ones

-You can now use the "+" character before the new authorizers or matchers to say that they apply in addition of the default ones.
+You can now use the "+" character before the new authorizers or matchers to say that they apply in addition to the default ones.

 ### d) Overriding default ones

-You can also override the default autorizers and matchers by defining your owns with the same names.
+You can also override the default authorizers and matchers by defining your own with the same names.

 ## 7) User profiles